hongleizhang/hongleizhang.github.io/_pages/about.md

 # 👋 About Me
 Hello!
 This is Honglei Zhang.
-I'm currently a Research Fellow in School of Computer Science and Technology, Beijing Jiaotong University, advised by [Prof. Yidong Li](https://faculty.bjtu.edu.cn/8408/.
+I'm currently a Research Fellow in School of Computer Science and Technology, Beijing Jiaotong University, advised by [Prof. Yidong Li](https://faculty.bjtu.edu.cn/8408/) and [Prof. Jun Wu](https://faculty.bjtu.edu.cn/8620/).
 From October 2024 to October 2025, I am a visiting Ph.D. student in Prof. Zhiqi Shen's group at [anyang Technological University, Singapore.

 <!--
  and [Dr. Zhenyi Wang](https://sites.google.com/view/zhenyiwang)